nuhman/alma/README.md

 - **Detailed Movie Data**: Access comprehensive details including cast, crew, plot summaries, and more.
 - **Responsive Design**

-## Getting Started

-To get a local copy up and running, follow these simple steps:

 ### API
 Uses TMDB API.
 Check their policies for fair usage information.